kia3d/FamilyTree/README.md

 3- Program class
 	This is the console app entry which read the file and passes data to CommandRunner class

-here is an example file
+Also added windows binaries in the root(bin.zip) in case you had hard time building binaries here is an example file

 ADD_CHILD Anga Chit Male